Spanning to Extend Enterprise-Grade Cloud-to-Cloud Backup and Recovery to Office 365

 Daily, Automated Backups and Point-in-Time Restore Delivers Proactive Cloud Data Protection for Microsoft’s Rapidly Growing Business Productivity Platform

 AUSTIN, Texas–(BUSINESS WIRE) – December 04, 2014 – Spanning Cloud Apps LLC, an EMC company and a leading provider of cloud data protection, today announced its enterprise-grade cloud-to-cloud backup solution for Office 365.
 It is designed from the ground up to be fully functional on desktops, tablets and mobile devices, allowing users to access information whenever and wherever they work.
-This marks the latest expansion of Spanning’s product offering, through which the company will bring the same application-centric focus and backup and restore expertise to Office 365 that it has for Google Apps and Salesforce solutions.
+This marks the latest expansion of Spanning’s product offering, through which the company will bring the same application-centric focus and backup and restore expertise to Office 365 that it has for Google Workspace and Salesforce solutions.
 The product will be first available through an exclusive beta program and is expected to be generally available in the first half of 2015.

 “We are seeing a rapid adoption of and migration to Office 365, and we are also seeing data protection for cloud application data becoming more important than ever”